 Choosing a site for your garden

-When choosing a site for your garden, in most cases, you ought to work with the North and South orientation.
-This means that you leave the beds open to the morning sun as well as the afternoon sun maximising the sunlight that your plants will receive.
+When choosing a site for your garden, in most cases, you ought to work with a North/South orientation.
+This means that you leave the beds open to the morning sun as well as the afternoon sun maximizing the sunlight that your plants receive.

 Consider a space that is out of the shade of trees and other buildings.
 In reality, most vegetables need from 6-8 hours of sun each day.
-You would also not want each falling leaf or flower from shedding trees on your vegetable garden (although I have fallen leaves e.v.e.r.y.w.h.e.r.e!).
+You would also not want each falling leaf or flower from shedding plants to fall on your vegetable garden (although I have fallen leaves e.v.e.r.y.w.h.e.r.e!).